 Use of Twitter exploded at the South by Southwest convention in Austin, Texas, in March 2007, when more than 60,000 tweets were sent per day, and grew rapidly from there.
 By 2013, the New York Times reported that the company had more than 2,000 employees and more than 200 million active users.
 That November, when the company went public, it was valued at just over $31 billion.

-Though Twitter’s user base is much smaller than that of Facebook (which has more than 2.9 billion monthly active users as of 2022), it has increasingly become a source of breaking news and information, especially for younger users.
 The company’s prominence rose with the election of President Donald Trump in 2016, who was outspoken on Twitter throughout his campaign and often tweeted policy decisions or other announcements during his administration.
 (The former president was banned from the service in 2021 for using it to incite violence, though was later re-instated under new owner Elon Musk) Like other social media companies, Twitter has faced intense pressure to police the content on the site more closely to prevent harassment, hate speech and disinformation, as well as better protect its users’ privacy.